bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 A breakpoint is a marker that tells the simulation engine to pause the execution.
 It is then possible to inspect the execution history, to view the values of internal variables and evaluate user defined expressions without being interfered by the running execution.
-The execution must be resumed by the user explicitly over the functionality of the :ref:`Debug View <debugger-debug-view>`.
+The execution has to be resumed by the user explicitly using the functionality of the :ref:`Debug View <debugger-debug-view>`.
 You can see a list of your breakpoints and edit them in the :ref:`Breakpoint View <debugger-breakpoints-view>`.